As world looks on, Venezuela's Guaido to keep up pressure on Maduro

 He faces the daunting task of pushing forward the transition plan without control over crucial state institutions and armed forces that have disavowed him.

 Military commanders, including Defense Minister Vladimir Padrino, have so far promised to stick with socialist Maduro.
+Padrino was scheduled to speak later on Thursday in support of Maduro.

-Russia, which has invested heavily in Venezuela’s oil industry and provided support to its armed forces, warned Washington against military intervention and said it would protect the country’s sovereignty.
+Russia, which has invested heavily in Venezuela’s oil industry and provided support to its armed forces, accused Washington of trying to usurp power in the country and warned against U.S. military intervention.

-Deputy Foreign Minister Sergei Ryabkov told Russian journal International Affairs that Moscow would defend the principle of non-interference in Venezuela’s affairs.
-He did not mention Maduro by name, but made clear Moscow backed his government.
+Kremlin spokesman Dmitry Peskov said Russia had not received a Venezuelan request for military help and declined to say how it would respond if it did.
+But he said Maduro was the legitimate president.

 Turkey took a similar line, with President Tayyip Erdogan calling Maduro to offer support.